sh1nu11bi/sifter/README.md

 	$  -r Runs that rapidscan module against a given target.
 	$  -f Runs the Flan modules against a given target
 	$  -s Runs the Sublist3r module against a given target
+	$  -i Runs the iSpy module against a given target
 	$  -d Runs the DnsTwist module against a target
 	$  -q Runs the DomainFuzz module against a given target
 	$  -z Runs the AttackSurfaceMapper module against a given target